 What I rarely see anyone talking about is search engine optimization for restaurants.
 I think this is partially because it is such a complicated issue.
 This is also in part because it doesn’t attract as much search engine traffic.
 Most people understand Facebook.
 Most people don’t know much about search engine optimization.
 To use a car analogy, Facebook is putting air in the tires and search engine optimization is rebuilding an engine.
 Given the choice of tasks most people would rather put air in the tires, but if your car won’t start it is a futile task.

 If your goal is to market to new customers, search engine optimization is what you need.
+Learn how to use SEO on a locally relevant website or avail the help of The Digital Swarm for the best website that will garner more footfalls for your restaurant.
 Facebook has its role, but it is not built to find new guests for your restaurant.
 In fact, recent changes have made it more difficult to do this through Facebook.
 More importantly Facebook (and to a greater extent Pinterest) are not where people go to find a restaurant.
 They go to the biggest site, and by far the biggest search engine, on the internet: Google.